Vianpyro/Valgrind/README.md

 ## Usage

-### Step 1: Add the Compile Workflow to Your Repository
+### Step 1: Add the Compile Workflow to Your Repository (if needed)

 To start using this workflow in your project, copy the `Compile C Project` workflow file into your repository under `.github/workflows/compile.yml`.
 This file will compile your C/C++ project and save the binary as an artifact for the Valgrind tests.

 ### Step 2: Add the Valgrind Workflow